TeknoVenus/SampleThunderPlugin/README.md

 # Sample Thunder Plugin
-A simple Thunder plugin for experimenting and learning about Thunder. **This is designed for use with Thunder R3/4, it will not build on R2 any more**
+A simple Thunder plugin for experimenting and learning about Thunder. **This is designed for use with Thunder R3/4, it will not build on R2 (version currently used in RDK) any more**

 Has the following features
 * JSON-RPC API